Fruzhin: Biography

 In 1425, Fruzhin participated in Hungarian service in a joint Hungarian and Wallachian raid of the cities of Vidin, Oryahovo and Silistra on the Danube along with Dan II and Filipo Scolari.
 Sigismund rewarded Fruzhin's military service with a noble title, entrusting him with the governance of Temes County and presenting him with a personal domain at Lippa.
 Fruzhin visited the Republic of Ragusa (Dubrovnik) and the leaders of the Albanian revolt, in 1435 on a secret diplomat mission of Sigismund.

 In 1444, he participated in Władysław III of Poland's Crusade of Varna, an attempt to drive the Ottoman Turks away from Bulgaria and Europe.
-The campaign ended in disaster, as Władysław III died in the Battle of Varna at the Black Sea, and Fruzhin is not mentioned in any later historical sources.
+The campaign ended in disaster, as Władysław III died in the Battle of Varna at the Black Sea.

+An Ottoman register of 1454/1455 mentions Fruzhin as being active in the area between Svrljig and Pirot, having been granted special permission by the authorities of the Sanjak of Vidin to hire men to secure mountain passes there.
+It additionally mentions him being accompanied in this by his three sons: Stoyan, Stoyko, and Stanislav.
+The last son, Stanislav, is identified with the boyar Stanko Kusan who held Lovech against the Ottomans until 1446; if the two are identical, Kusan would represent not a family name but more likely a nickname, possibly indicating diminutive stature (къс; "short").
+Further descendants of Fruzhin are attested living in Hungary until at least the late 16th century, prompting speculation that the pretender Ivan Shishman II may have been a genuine member of the Sratsimir dynasty.

+Death

 Fruzhin died in Brașov in 1460.